-A traffic meter, often called an LTB meter, that records a last-trunk-busy condition.
+Last trunk busy meter is also known as a LTBM.
+In addition, a traffic meter, is often called an LTB meter, that records a last-trunk-busy condition.
 This is the number of times that the last trunk in a selected group becomes busy.

-Local Access Transport Area.
-Local exchange carriers (RBOCs) provide service within a LATA.
-Typically a LATA comprises multiple area codes.
-In most cases RBOCs are prohibited from offering telecommunication services between LATAs.
+Local Access Transport Area also known as LATA.
+The Local exchange carriers (RBOCs) provide service within a LATA.
+Typically, a LATA comprises multiple area codes.

 LD Line Charge

 Local Exchange Carrier.
 The local telephone company.
-An LEC is also called an RBOC (Regional Bell Operating Company).
-Any company certificated by the Public Service Commission to provide local exchange telecommunications service in a state on or before June 30, 1995.
-Also know as a cal Exchange
+Moreover a LEC is any company certificated by the Public Service Commission to provide local exchange telecommunications service Also know as a cal Exchange Telecommunications Company.

-Line Information Database.
+Line Information Database is also a LIDB.
 Maintains calling card verification data by most RBOCs.
 IXCs contract with RBOCs for this service.

 See Inside Wire Repair Plan.